siimon/prom-client/README.md

   body,
 ) {});

-//It's possible to extend the Pushgateway with request options from nodes core http/https library gateway = new client.Pushgateway('http://127.0.0.1:9091', { timeout: 5000 }); //Set the request timeout to 5000ms
+// It's possible to extend the Pushgateway with request options from nodes core
+// http/https library.
+In particular, you might want to provide an agent so that
+// TCP connections are reused. gateway = new client.Pushgateway('http://127.0.0.1:9091', {
+  timeout: 5000, //Set the request timeout to 5000ms
+  agent: new http.Agent({
+    keepAlive: true,
+    keepAliveMsec: 10000,
+    maxSockets: 5,
+  }),
+});
 ```

 ### Bucket Generators